-- A written notice of intent to acquire, the initiation of negotiations for, or the acquisition of such real property in whole or in part for a HUD assisted project. - Rehabilitation or demolition for a HUD assisted project; or - A written notice of intent to acquire or the acquisition, rehabilitation or demolition of, in whole or in part, other real property on which the person conducts a business or farm operation, for a HUD assisted project. - Persons not displaced would include, but are not limited to: - o Persons who move prior to initiations of negotiations; or, - Persons not lawfully present in the United States as described in Public Law 105-117; or - Persons who initially enter into occupancy of the property after the date of its acquisition for the project: or,

-- Owner-occupants who move as a result of the acquisition (when it meets the definition of voluntary) or the rehabilitation or demolition of the real property which they own and occupy; tenantoccupants displaced as the result of a voluntary acquisition are covered by the URA, or - Owner voluntarily applying for rehab assistance.
+- A written notice of intent to acquire, the initiation of negotiations for, or the acquisition of such real property in whole or in part for a HUD assisted project. - Rehabilitation or demolition for a HUD assisted project; or - A written notice of intent to acquire or the acquisition, rehabilitation or demolition of, in whole or in part, other real property on which the person conducts a business or farm operation, for a HUD assisted project. - Persons not displaced would include, but are not limited to: - Persons who move before initiations or negotiations; or, - Persons who initially enter into occupancy of the property after the date of its acquisition for the project: or, - Persons who agree to move as a result of the acquisition (which meets the definition of voluntary) or the rehabilitation or demolition of the real property which they own and occupy; tenant-occupants displaced as the result of a voluntary acquisition are covered by the URA, or - Owner voluntarily applying for rehab assistance.

-- Relocation Process Flow Chart (Attachment 2)

-- HUD Handbook 1378 (request from DED)
+- Relocation Process Flow Chart (Attachment 2) - HUD Handbook 1378 (request from the Department)

-- Website: www.hud.gov/relocation